phalcon-orphanage/docs/en/reference/controllers.rst

     <?php

-    class UserController extends Phalcon\Controller
+    class UserController extends Phalcon\Mvc\Controller
     {

-        function indexAction()
+        public function indexAction()
         {
-            $this->session->name = "Michael";
+            $this->persistent->name = "Michael";
         }

         function welcomeAction()
         {
-            echo "Welcome, ", $this->session->name;
+            echo "Welcome, ", $this->persistent->name;
         }

     }

 Controller Environment
 ----------------------
-:doc:`Phalcon\Controller <../api/Phalcon_Controller>` provides some useful public attributes to interact with other active parts of the framework.
+:doc:`Phalcon\Mvc\Controller <../api/Phalcon_Mvc_Controller>` provides some useful public attributes to interact with other active parts of the framework.
 Check out the API to understand and use all the available properties related to each component, so that you can use them in your actions:

 +-------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+-------------------+
 | Component                                                   | Description                                                                                                             | Attribute         |